spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles/15-create-vm-dashboard-profile.md

 - Users or groups must be mapped to a Virtual Machine RBAC role.
 You can create a custom role through a manifest and use Palette's RoleBinding feature to associate the users or groups with the role.
 Refer to the Create a Role Binding guide to learn more.

-- Although you can deploy virtual machines from the default namespace, we recommend creating at least one namespace dedicated to VMs as a way to organize and manage them.
-To learn how to create a namespace, check out [RBAC and Namespaces](/clusters/cluster-management/cluster-rb).
+- A namespace for virtual machines.
+Although you can deploy VMs from the default namespace, we recommend creating at least one namespace dedicated to VMs as a way to organize and manage them.
+To learn how to create a namespace, check out the [RBAC and NS Support](/clusters/cluster-management/cluster-rb) resource.

 # Create the VM Dashboard